 Puffs of wind – which are doughnuts liberally sprinkled with cinnamon and sugar.

-Note that all shops will be closed on All Saints’ Day in Spain
+Note that all shops, banks and offices will be closed on All Saints’ Day in Spain